Assisted Living

 • Transportation to medical appointments, grocery stores, or community events

-Medicaid is designed to help low-income individuals pay for their healthcare needs.
-To qualify for Medicaid long-term care, an applicant must meet medical requirements (such as needing the level of care that a nursing home can provide) and financial requirements (income and asset limits).
-Specific eligibility requirements for long-term care coverage vary by state and the type of Medicaid program.
+Medicaid is designed to help low-income individuals pay for their health care needs.
+To qualify for Medicaid long-term care, your loved one must meet medical requirements (such as needing the level of care that a nursing home can provide) and financial requirements (income and asset limits).
+Because Medicaid is administered at the state level, specific eligibility requirements for long-term care coverage vary.

 There are also financial criteria for people who apply for Medicaid.
-In order to qualify, a person’s assets and income must not exceed specific limits dictated by their state.
+To qualify, a person’s assets and income must not exceed specific limits dictated by their state.

-Asset limits: Applicants must have limited countable assets to qualify for Medicaid.
-For Nursing Home Medicaid or HCBS Waivers, this limit is $2,000 for a single person in most states ($3,000 to $4,000 for couples).
+Your loved one must have limited countable assets to qualify for Medicaid long-term care.
+This limit is $2,000 for a single person in most states ($3,000 to $4,000 for couples).[01]
 However, not all assets count toward this limit.
 Here are some assets that do not generally count toward the asset limit for Medicaid long-term care:

 • Personal belongings